battleforcastile/battleforcastile-match-recorder/README.md

 proxy-user first

 > Make sure to active the following API first: https://console.developers.google.com/apis/api/sqladmin.googleapis.com/overview?project=678954142891
+> If you have already set up another micro-service from this organization, probably you can omit the steps between 1.1 - 1.5 (proxy-user creation)

 #### 1.1 Create proxy-user (for SQL instance proxy)
 ```